Launch a basic EC2 with terraform

 Before you can launch an EC2 instance, you’ll need to create a key pair:

-2. In the upper left-hand corner of the home page, click Services and type key pairs into the search box.
-Select EC2 from the dropdown.
+- In the upper left-hand corner of the home page, click

-4. Click Create key pair in the upper right.
+Create key pairin the upper right. - Enter a

 Your key pair will download to your computer.
 Save it somewhere you’ll remember, although you won’t need it for now.